michaelb/sniprun/CONTRIBUTING.md

 - Your changes do not break any interpreter, even partially.
 - If needed (eg for when your changes touches a core part of Sniprun such as the DataHolder), you have tested your changes with every interpreter.

+## Sniprun Mindset

+To pay attention to, when writing an interpreter or changes:

+- **Minimum code retrieval** : Sniprun should only fetch from the buffer/file the bare minimum necessary to get working.
+- **Allow snips from incomplete files** : if you need to read a bigger part of the file than the data provided by sniprun (in DataHolder), you should NOT fail because the file miss a '}' 35 lines after the code snip.
+- **IO optimization** : it's OK if you write 3 files each time sniprun fires.
+It's not OK if you re-index a whole project and write a 50Mo file.
+Overall this is a pretty relaxed rule, as most code sent to sniprun (to then write etc...) is very short, a few lines at most.
+- **Code clarity** : at least comments for non-trivial parts, 'good code' is valued even if I get, and did that myself, than sometimes dirty hacks are necessary.
+- **Documentation** : not extensively required, but limitations and subtilities, if any, of your interpreter should be written a the doc/interpreter_name.md file.